HawCC Math Dept. banner

 PreReq: "C" or better in Math 22 or placement in Math 24

-Bullet Math 25 — Elementary Algebra II (4 credit hrs. / 5 class hrs.)
+Bullet Math 25 — Elementary Algebra II (4 credit hrs.)

 PreReq: "C" or better in Math 24

-PreReq: "C" or better in Math 22 or placement in Math 26
+PreReq: "B" or better in Math 22 or placement in Math 26

-A beginning course in algebra; operations with real numbers, solving linear equations and inequalities (in one variable), polynomials, factoring, rational expressions and equations, linear equations and systems of linear equations (in two variables), roots, radicals, and quadratic equations (in two variables).
+Topics include: operations with real numbers, linear equations and inequalities in one variable, polynomials, factoring, rational numbers and rational expressions, linear equations and inequalities in two variables, linear systems of equations and inequalities in two variables, roots and radicals, and quadratic equations.

 Bullet Math 27 — Intermediate Algebra (3 credit hrs.)

-PreReq: "C" or better in Math 25 or Math 26, or placement in Math 27
+PreReq: "C" or better in Math 82X, or placement in Math 27

 Reviews real numbers, polynomials, algebraic functions, first-degree equations and inequalities.
 Studies quadratic equations, exponents, radicals and rational expressions and equations, complex numbers, graphing equations and inequalities in two variables, systems of equations in two and three variable, applications of first and second degree equations and an introduction to functions.